This weekend we take a break from our series on Romans, and we welcome Simon Chaplin, who will be speaking on the topic “Psalm 48”.

-Our 8am Sunday service will be a Morning Prayer AAPB service.
+Our 8am Sunday service will be the Lord’s Supper Sunday Service.

 If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards.
-Our youth group ‘Alive’ runs straight after dinner on Saturday night.
+Our youth group ‘Alive’ is taking a break for the holidays.
 Or come along on Sunday at 8am for a Prayer Book service.